 In order to create more opportunities for community members to participate, and to remove barriers to participation in neighborhood meetings, hybrid “in-person and virtual” or “virtual-only” neighborhood meetings are required to be held prior to application submittal.

 For more information on requirements for neighborhood meetings, please see the Neighborhood Meeting Guidelines document.
 The guidelines were updated on February 2, 2022.

 Neighborhood Meeting Steps

 Please download and complete the Neighborhood Meeting Notification Letter Template.
-This letter template can be used to mail out to community members within 600 feet.
-This form must be submitted to staff at [email protected] to include in the Planning Weekly Newsletter.
+This letter template must be used to mail out to community members within 1,000 feet.
+This form must also be uploaded to the Neighborhood Meeting Portal (see below) at the time of mailing to include in the Planning Weekly Newsletter.

 *Please note that Neighborhood Meetings no longer need to be approved by staff before hosting.
 Staff will review that all guidelines and requirements of the neighborhood meeting were met in the first round of review.
 Any meeting not following these requirements will need to be re-held.
 If staff notice an issue with the submitted notification template, they will notify the applicant team.
 Neighborhood meetings still need to be noticed at least 10 days before being held.

 The City of Durham and Durham County currently offers a quick and user-friendly system, via the DurhamMaps online GIS, for applicants to retrieve addresses for required neighborhood meetings.
 Please follow the steps included in the link below to obtain the required addresses.
 Address information will be available for download via a comma-separated values(csv) file.

 Upload the neighborhood meeting notice at least 10 days prior to the neighborhood meeting date through the portal (or use the widget below).
 Notices received after the 10-day mark will not count towards the neighborhood meeting requirement.

 UPCOMING NEIGHBORHOOD MEETINGS